-Power Industry of RS in the area of interest of Power Industry of Serbia16.
-August 2019. / News Serbia Energy
+Power Industry of RS in the area of interest of Power Industry of Serbia, News Serbia Energy

 If the possibility of the Electric Power Industry of Serbia (EPS) privatizing the Electric Power Industry of the Republika Srpska in Bosnia and Herzegovina were realized, this would be a move that would make one of the leading energy companies in the Balkans the largest Serbian power producer.

 This is, however, at least for now, the option which has been only mentioned in the speculation and this has not been officially discussed at the level of the authority representatives of the two states and the leading people of the two companies.